 Consistency, putting up numbers week after week is difficult.

-Having a healthy pipeline is the key to having consistency in performance and numbers.
-While activity is the main thing that people think that leads to a healthy pipeline – the harder you work the bigger your pipeline, we believe that effectively qualifying prospects and making the most out of your time is also key to having a healthy pipeline and consistent numbers.
+Having a healthy pipeline is the key to consistency in performance and numbers.
+While activity is the main thing that people think leads to a healthy pipeline – the harder you work the bigger your pipeline, we believe that effectively qualifying prospects and making the most out of your time is also key to having a healthy pipeline and consistent numbers.

 You have to put in a lot of effort to be successful.

 Yes, it can take a lot of effort to find deals and be successful as a salesperson.
-But the great thing about that is that you get out what you put in and it is completely in the salesperson’s control as to how to how hard they work and how much effort they put in.
+But the great thing about that is that you get out what you put in and it is completely in the salesperson’s control as to how hard they work and how much effort they put in.
 And with that, a salesperson usually has control over their level of sales results and success.

 Maintaining a good mental state is important.